 - Increase the search window again: since the pattern may have gotten bigger, the search window may get too small

-- Check Normalize Intensities in the tracker settings menu: since our shot contains a few reflections and changes of lighting this may help
+- Check Normalize Intensities in the tracker settings menu: since our shot contains a few reflections and lighting changes may help this.

-In our case, the problem was a search window too small.
-Let's launch again the tracker.
+In our case, the problem was a search window that was too small.
+Let's launch the tracker again.

 Reaching the edge of the frame

-The tracker successfully tracked the marker until it reached the edge of the frame, where it began to be out of sight, causing the tracker not to find a corresponding match.
+The tracker successfully tracked the marker until it reached the edge of the frame, where it began to be out of sight, causing the tracker to unsuccessfully find a corresponding match.

-This is where the Offset parameter of the marker is useful: you can drag it using Ctrl when moving the center of the marker.
+This is where the marker's Offset parameter comes in handy: you can drag it using ++ctrl++ when moving the center of the marker.

 Once all points following the same motion are tracked, we can move on to apply the tracked model.